Wire recording: Media capacity and speed

 Compared to tape recorders, wire recording devices have a high media speed, made necessary because of the use of the solid metal medium.
 Standard postwar wire recorders use a nominal speed of 24 inches per second (610 mm/s), making a typical one-hour spool of wire 7,200 feet (approx. 2200 m) long.
 This enormous length is possible on a spool less than 3 in in diameter because the wire was very fine, having a diameter of .004 to .006 in for later models, an improvement over Poulsen's Telegraphone of 1898 which used .01 in wire.
 Smaller 30- and 15-minute lengths of wire were employed by the majority of recorders made after 1945.
 Some heavy-duty recorders use the larger Armour spools, which can contain enough wire to record continuously for several hours.
 Because the wire is pulled past the head by the take-up spool, the actual wire speed slowly increases as the effective diameter of the take-up spool increases.
 Standardization prevented this peculiarity from having any impact on the playback of a spool recorded on a different machine, but audible consequences can result from substantially altering the original length of a recorded wire by excisions or by dividing it up onto multiple spools.

 Fidelity

 The audio fidelity of a wire recording made on one of these post-1945 machines is comparable to a contemporary phonograph record or one of the early tape recorders, given a microphone or other signal source of equal quality.
-Because of its homogeneous nature and very high speed, wire is relatively free of the noticeable background hiss which characterized tape recordings before the advent of noise reduction systems.
+Because of its homogeneous nature and very high speed, wire is relatively free of the noticeable background hiss that characterized tape recordings before the advent of noise reduction systems.
 The Magnecord Corp. of Chicago briefly manufactured a high-fidelity wire recorder intended for studio use, but soon abandoned the system to concentrate on tape recorders.